palmoanalua/palmoanalua.github.io/volleyball.md

 Registration
 ------------
-The MAC 2019 volleyball registration is open from January 5 through January 31, 2019.
+The MAC 2020 volleyball registration is planned for February.
 Registration is ONLINE ONLY.

 * You may be required to show proof of birth date
 * You may be required to show proof of residency or geographic exception
 * *ABSOLUTELY NO LATE REGISTRATIONS*{: .badge .badge-danger .badge-text-larger}
 * *RETURNS ON UNIFORMS WILL NOT BE ACCEPTED*{: .badge .badge-danger .badge-text-larger}

-## ** Registration for the 2019 season is closed **
+## ** Registration for the 2020 season is planned for February **
-{: .alert .alert-danger .rounded}
+{: .alert .alert-primary .rounded}

 Notification
 ------------